etenlab/docs/docs/common-docs/onboarding-for-developers.md

 ## Develop in the local environment

-Now that you have setup youe local environment, let's consider two ways of working with that.
+Now that you have setup your local environment, let's consider two ways of working with that.

 Notes: